kb2ma/nethead-ui/README.md

 Running
 -------
-To run NetHead UI during development, copy `misc/run.sh` to the top level directory and run it.
+To run Nethead UI during development, copy `misc/run.sh` to the top level directory and run it.